emqx/cloud-docs/en_US/deployments/calculator.md

 ## Supported Cloud Service Providers and Regions

 EMQ X Cloud currently supports cloud service providers: AWS Cloud.
-If you need other cloud service providers or regions, you can submit a [tickets](../contact.md) or email(cloud@emqx.io) to get in touch with us.
+If you need other cloud service providers or regions, you can submit [tickets](../contact.md) or email(cloud@emqx.io) to contact us.

 | Platform | Region                                                       |
 | -------- | ------------------------------------------------------------ |